 Having footage or pics of your little ones as they open their gifts is priceless and if you’re into keepsakes, get inspired by this dad, who filmed his kids coming down the stairs on Christmas morning for 25 years and compiled it into one sweet video.

 Santa’s messy footprints

 Get some bi-carb soda and glitter onto the soles of a pair of boots and set a trail of Santa’s messy boots en route to your tree.
-It’ll only take a few minutes to vacuum up and the bi-carb will leave your house smelling fresh.
+It’ll only take a few minutes to vacuum up (provided you’ve read some cheap vacuum reviews and have bought a good vacuum cleaner), and the bi-carb will leave your house smelling fresh.
 Double win.

 Give ’em the breakfast of their dreams!